-As Figure 1 illustrates, the baseline competence, which includes the competence requirements established through the STCW Convention, is expected to be under continuing revisions4.
-Skills gaps, present, and future, are identified in the figure and define the needed competence level at the highest competitive standard.
-We defined this curve as, Higher Standard.
+As Figure 1 illustrates, the Baseline competence, which includes the competence requirements established through the STCW Convention, is expected to be under continuing revisions5.
+Skills gaps, present, and future, are identified in the figure and define the necessary competence levels.
+The level necessary to close the "Present skills gap" is named just that.
+The level to close the Future skills gap is named "Higher standard".
 From our finding the gap will be growing if no actions are taken.